tonyfast/djatashape/src/test/basics.coffee.md

             metadata: {x:'horizontal direction',y:'vertical direction'}
             columns: ['x', 'y']
             values: [[1, 3],[2, 8],[3,13]]
-          table = new CoffeeTable.Interactive init
+          table = new CoffeeTable init

         it "can be instantiated", ->
-          assert.instanceOf table, CoffeeTable.Interactive, "table is an instance of CoffeeTable"
+          assert.instanceOf table, CoffeeTable, "table is an instance of CoffeeTable"

         it "initializes correctly with the proper history", -> assert.deepEqual table._init.get(), init, "The initial data is stored correctly in the tree."